How To Get PMP Certification - The Complete Guide

 Let's say you are waiting in line at the post office and things are moving really, really slowly.
 Wouldn't it be great if you could just take out your phone and play a training video?
 So make sure you always have your study materials with you so that "lost time" becomes "study time".

 Many people confirm that becoming a Project Management Professional is not an easy task.
 It takes focus, dedication and you have to be self-motivated.
 But the good news is that thousands of us have done it before.
 So trust in your abilities and believe that you, too, can pass this exam.

-Answering 200 questions in 4 hours is no easy task.
+Answering 180 questions in 230 minutes (that's nearly 4 hours!) is no easy task.
 It's no surprise that most people run out of time the first time they sit down for a complete, simulated exam.
 Keep at it, learn how to analyze and answer questions promptly, and you'll have plenty of time on your big day.

 Every day dozens of people receive their PMP Certificate and many of them will write and publish a report of how they prepared and passed the exam.
 This is known as a PMP Lessons Learned.
 By reading and learning from them you not only get an insider's view into the exam, but you'll also get helpful tips from those who have been there before you.

 As with everything -- there is no guarantee that you will pass your own exam with a perfect score when you apply these actions to your own study approach.
 But it definitely increases your chances.